-The idea of innovation as an essential means to tackle global challenges and respond to the objectives of the Europe 2020 strategy is also a key focus for the project.
+The idea of innovation as an essential means to tackle global challenges and respond to the objectives of the Europe 2020 strategy was also a key focus for the project.

-There are 16 partners, 6 from Europe and 10 from the South Pacific.
-As the New Zealand partner and key contact, Landcare Research’s role is to disseminate information about the programme to New Zealand researchers, policymakers and funding agencies, and to facilitate networking opportunities between New Zealand, South Pacific and European researchers.
+There were 16 partners, 6 from Europe and 10 from the South Pacific.
+As the New Zealand partner and key contact, Landcare Research’s role was to disseminate information about the programme to New Zealand researchers, policymakers and funding agencies, and to facilitate networking opportunities between New Zealand, South Pacific and European researchers.